 The University of Scranton – Teaching Teachers Since 1888

-The University of Scranton Online offers you a superior online learning experience.
-The university is accredited by the National Council for Accreditation of Teacher Education (NCATE), and has been ranked as one of the 10 finest master’s universities in the North for the past 13 years by U.S. News & World Report.
-As an online student, you'll have the flexibility to “attend class” whenever you want – anytime, anywhere, 24/7.
+The University of Scranton offers you a superior online learning experience.
+The University is accredited by the National Council for Accreditation of Teacher Education (NCATE), and is ranked as a top 10, Tier 1 Regional University in the North by U.S. News & World Report.
+As an online student, you’ll have the flexibility to "attend class" whenever you want – anytime, anywhere, 24/7.

 The University of Scranton